 Life hasn’t been all butterflies and rainbows, trust me on that.
 I have had some challenges this year that have brought me down and that I’m continuing to work through.
 But what has changed recently is my mindset around these challenges.
 I have finally come to accept that challenges exist so that we can grow and become better versions of ourselves.
 They are an inherent part of life.
 I know for a fact that I wouldn’t be where I am today without all of the health challenges that I’ve faced.

-In a post earlier this year I shared that I had started working with a functional medicine doctor and had been formally (finally!) diagnosed with gut dysbiosis.
-Imbalances in my gut microbiome had led to the development of small intestine bacterial overgrowth (commonly called SIBO), food allergies (primarily to gluten), and proliferation of not-so-friendly parasites.
+Earlier this year I started working with a functional medicine doctor and was formally (finally!) diagnosed with gut dysbiosis.
+Imbalances in my gut microbiome led to the development of small intestine bacterial overgrowth (commonly called SIBO), food allergies (primarily to gluten), and proliferation of not-so-friendly parasites.
 I went through a doctor-prescribed protocol to address these issues and immediately felt better.

 Fast forward five months to August.
 I still felt better(ish) but certainly not 100%.
 Some of my gut issues were back with a vengeance.
 Foul smelling gas, bloating, a mixture of constipation and very loose stool that was very dependent on what I ate.
 If there was any gluten or beans in what I ate forget about it.
 I would be feeling the effects for the next five days.
 It was not fun and I was frustrated.
 Hadn’t I done everything I was supposed to do?